 Loving God I lay before you this day with its joys and sorrows.
 Forgive all my shortcomings through this day, hasty words or unkind thoughts and deeds.
 Give to me assurance of your pardon and grant me your peace and rest this night through Christ, Amen.

 Prayers For the Church

 Now pray for the Church at Christchurch, for our Minister, the Church Stewards and all our lay leaders.
 Pray for all who worship here, all who use our premises or those at Centenary House.
 Pray for the Pastoral Leader and Group.
+And pray for worship here, all who use our premises or those at Centenary House.
+Remember all in Family News and all who need our constant love and prayers.
 And pray for people who live around our Church that they may see something of the presence of Jesus in our life and witness.

 Learn to love our neighbours throughout the world as Jesus asks us to do.